-The above-mentioned models of engagement in vocational training are not linked to the implementation of the Youth Guarantee (YG) in Croatia, but its implementation has expanded a package of measures aimed at introducing young people to work.
-Croatia began the implementation of the Youth Guarantee in 2013 by upgrading the then packet of measures called Young and Creative.
-New Plan for the Youth Guarantee Implementation 2019-2020 was adopted in April 2019.
-The main component of the Youth Guarantee - occupational training without commencing employment - is on-the-job advancement at with employer lasting for 12 or 24 months, covering health, retirement insurance and travel expenses by the employer, and salaries to the amount of HRK 2,620.80 covered by the Croatian Employment Service.
-This measure may be used by unemployed persons up to 30 years of age who have no more than 12 months of internships, who have been educated and reported to CES for 30 days.
+The above-mentioned models of engagement in vocational training are not linked to the implementation of the Youth Guarantee (YG) in Croatia, but its implementation has expanded a package of measures aimed at introducing young people into work.
+Croatia began the implementation of the Youth Guarantee in 2013, by upgrading the then packet of measures called Young and Creative.
+New Plan for the Youth Guarantee Implementation 2017-2018 was adopted in June 2017.
+The main component of the Youth Guarantee - occupational training without commencing employment is on-the-job advancement at the employer's lasting for 12 or 24 months, covering health and retirement insurance and travel expenses by the employer, and salaries in the amount of HRK 2,620.80 covered by the Croatian Employment Service.
+This measure may be used by unemployed persons up to 30 years of age who have no more than 12 months of internships for whom they have been educated and reported to CES for 30 days.
 The acquired qualifications are recognized at the level of formal education through the ECVET system.